A Crossing of the Missouri, Kansas & Texas Railway and the San Antonio & Aransas Pass Railway

 Left:

-SP's close association with the SA&AP dated back to 1892.
+The Flatonia - Giddings trackage rights needed for the Dalsa Cutoff were no problem for SP to negotiate; its close association with the SA&AP dated back to 1892.
 To help the SA&AP exit receivership, SP had offered to back SA&AP construction bonds for any new lines it built.
 SP was prevented from buying the SA&AP by state railroad competition laws, but it wanted the railroad to be successful because its south Texas track network was complementary to SP's and there was anticipation of significant interchange traffic.
 The bankruptcy court approved the offer, and it worked well for both railroads until RCT began an investigation in the spring of 1903.
 RCT believed that SP illegally held a controlling interest in SA&AP stock, and they were able to prove it.
-SP admitted malfeasance and RCT imposed a penalty that ordered cancelation of all SA&AP stock held by SP, a loss of roughly four million dollars.
+SP admitted malfeasance and RCT imposed a penalty that ordered cancelation of the 80% of SA&AP stock held by SP, a loss of roughly four million dollars.
 More than two decades later, SP was finally able to buy the SA&AP in 1925 by seeking approval from the Interstate Commerce Commission (ICC.)
-Authority granted to ICC in the Transportation Act of 1920 preempted RCT's authority in railroad mergers and acquisitions, regardless of Texas law.
+Authority granted to ICC in the Federal Transportation Act of 1920 preempted RCT's authority in railroad mergers and acquisitions, regardless of Texas law.
 In 1934, SP consolidated most of its Texas and Louisiana railroads, including the SA&AP, into a single operating entity, the Texas & New Orleans (T&NO) Railroad.
 At that point, the SA&AP corporation ceased to exist and ownership of its lines was transferred to the T&NO.

 ![]() |